-Techniques which reduce NH3 and odour emissions may also be considered effective in reducing the emission of NMVOCs from livestock manure (Annex 1, section A1.2.3).
-Possibilities ways of achieving such reductions include the immediate covering of silage stores (pits) and minimising the area of silage available to feeding animals.
+Techniques which reduce NH_3 and odour emissions may also be considered effective in reducing the emission of NMVOCs from livestock manure (Annex 1, section A1.2.3).
+Possible ways of achieving such reductions include the immediate covering of silage stores (pits) and minimising the area of silage available to feeding animals.

-Techniques to reduce concentrations of airborne dust in livestock buildings have been investigated.
-These are summarised in Annex 1, section A1.2.3.
+Techniques to reduce concentrations of airborne dust in livestock housing have been investigated.
+These are summarised in annex 1, section A1.2.3.